magician11/react-starting-point/README.md

 - Install the packages by typing `npm install`
 - To run the local server, then type `npm run dev`
-- and then to view your app running, goto [http://localhost:8080](http://localhost:8080).
+- and then to view your app running, goto [http://localhost:8080](http://localhost:8080)

 ## To build your project for deployment..

-- Type `npm run build`
+Type `npm run build`

-You'll find your files in a `dist` directory
+You'll find your files in a `dist` directory.

 ## License